Anesi Ozmon, LTD.

 Additional Compensation For Injured Union Members

-work on property that is not owned by their employer, and they may be working around people who are employed by other parties – such as subcontractors.
+It is also wise to remember that union members who work in construction and other trades often work on property that is not owned by their employer, and they may be working around people who are employed by other parties – such as subcontractors.
 When a work injury is caused by a negligent property owner or an employee of another contractor, the injured union worker may be eligible for a personal injury claim in addition to the workers’ compensation claim.

 Transportation issues also increase the odds of a third-party injury claim after a workplace accident.
 For instance, a union construction worker may be on the clock and driving between worksites when they are involved in a car accident.
 This is a workplace injury because they were doing their job at the time, but the other driver may also have been negligent, meaning the workers can potentially sue that driver for additional compensation.
+Our Chicago union worker injury attorneys can help you understand your options for both workers’ comp benefits and a potential third-party liability claim.

 Hiring Your Own Attorney Vs. Using A Union-Provided Attorney

-Get The Representation You Deserve
+Contact Our Chicago Union Workers’ Compensation Attorneys And Get The Representation You Deserve